facultymatt/angular-unsavedChanges/readme.md

 - Provides a button to disregard unsaved changes
 - Works with Angular Translate module
 - Has configurable reload and navigate messages
-- Works with Angular uiRouter's state change event.
+- Can be configured to work with Angular uiRouter's state change event.

 ## How it Works

-The directive binds to locationChangeStart which catches all navigation.
-For page reloads, the directive binds to window.onbeforeunload.
+The directive binds to `locationChangeStart` and `window.onbeforeunload`.
+When these events happen all registered froms are checked if they are dirty.
 The module defers to the forms `$dirty` property as a single source of truth.
-Disregarding changes sets ngForm dirty to false.
+If dirty, the user is alerted.
+Disregarding changes resets the form and sets pristine.

 ## Basic Usage